Dictionary of Latin and Greek Theological Terms, 2nd Edition

 "If one of the most well-read theologians of his generation presents a dictionary, one has high expectations, and Richard Muller does not disappoint!
 Besides more common terms, one also finds here lucid explanations of rarer scholastic expressions, so that even the specialist will learn and profit from this book.
 This is a must-have for students and professors and for everybody who studies the Christian tradition."

-Ulrich L. Lehner, Marquette University
+Ulrich L. Lehner, University of Notre Dame

 "Few theological resources offer as much insight and useful information as Muller's dictionary.
 I regularly encourage my students to buy this book and read it cover to cover!
 This is more than a reference occasionally to be consulted; it is a key to unlocking the riches of classic Reformed theology.
 I highly recommend this book to students, pastors, and scholars--to anyone who wants a deeper understanding of the historic Protestant faith."

 J. V. Fesko, professor of systematic and historical theology, Westminster Seminary California

 Praise for the First Edition

 "The author has painstakingly provided us with the means to master the technical vocabulary of the Protestant heritage.
 The dictionary is clear, concise, and carefully nuanced.
 It is a trustworthy and precise reference tool that deserves wide acceptance from seminaries and libraries.
 The book will accomplish its goal for its intended audience with great success.
 It will also go far to promote a more responsible understanding of Protestant scholasticism among those who are outside the Reformed or Lutheran traditions."

 "A reference volume which will be useful for every student of dogmatics.
 At a time when study of Latin and of the 17th century dogmaticians is in danger of becoming a lost art, Muller and Baker are to be commended for making this extremely useful volume available."